mahsa2017/mrtw/README.md

     npm test

 tests are in spec folder
-and a simple user interface using the same code is deployed on the address below:
+and a simple user interface using the same code is deployed on the address:

 https://5c0047a9792f894350128d75--mrtw.netlify.com/